Data Protection Statement

-This statement explains how Ridley Hall handles and uses the personal data we collect about our alumni, members and our past, current and future supporters, including without limitation members of the Simeon Centre and others who have requested to be on our mailing list.
+This statement explains how Ridley Hall handles and uses the personal data we collect about our alumni, members and our past, current and future supporters, including without limitation participants in the Ridley Award and those who have requested to be on our mailing list.

 Developing a better understanding of our alumni, members and other supporters allows us to keep in touch with you, in order to keep you apprised of our activities and developments, to provide services to you, and to identify ways in which you may wish to help us, through donations and/or other forms of financial and non-financial support.
 Where in this statement we refer to ‘we’ or ‘our’ or ‘us’ or ‘the College’ we are referring to Ridley Hall and where we refer to ‘you’ or ‘your’ we are referring to our alumni, members and supporters.

 We are committed to protecting your personal information and being transparent about what information we hold.
 Ridley Hall aims keeps up to date with the implications of national changes to data protection legislation, and the obligations of the College to you to help you understand further how, and why we process your personal data.

 We may hold information relating to you from a number of sources.
 A significant proportion of the information we hold is that which you provide to us (for example, you may give us information by filling in forms on our website, or by corresponding with us by telephone, email or otherwise).

 - details of your education (e.g. your college(s), the courses you have completed, dates of study)

 - unique personal identifiers and biographical information (e.g. student number, date of birth)

 - your contact details (and we update these whenever you let us know that they have changed)